mastodon/documentation/Running-Mastodon/Production-guide.md

 Mastodon downloads media attachments from other instances and caches it locally for viewing.
 This cache can grow quite large if not cleaned up periodically and can cause issues such as low disk space or a bloated S3 bucket.

-The recommended method to clean up the remote media cache is a cron job that runs daily like so (put this in the mastodon system user's crontab with `crontab -e`.)
+The recommended method to clean up the remote media cache is a cron job that runs daily like so (put this in the mastodon system user’s crontab with `crontab -e`.)

 ```sh
 RAILS_ENV=production